 Opinions are publicly posted for review.
 The Supreme Court of the Little Rhody has one Chief Justice who assumes additional responsibilities along with his or her judicial duties.

 Most court records in this state will be open to the general public.
 The state has a search feature on their judicial website where patrons can find cases in most courts.
 However according to their Rhode Island Judiciary Rules of Practice Governing Public Access to Electronic Case Information (Public Access Rules), “sealed cases and confidential case types, documents or information” will not be included in the files.
-Federal law also prohibits personally identifying information like children’s names, home addresses, social security numbers, tax IDs, and other private or sensitive information from being included in open court records.
+United States federal and state laws also prohibits personally identifying information like children’s names, home addresses, social security numbers, tax IDs, and other private or sensitive information from being included in open most records.

-If you want to search for RI court records, try the Infotracer tool.
-Within minutes gain access to court cases in Rhode Island from all over the state including areas like Providence County, Bristol County, Washington County, and Newport County.
+If you want to search for State of Rhode Island court documents, try the Infotracer tool.
+Within minutes gain access to court cases all over the state including areas like Providence County, Pawtucket, Providence Plantations, Bristol County, Washington County, and Newport County.
 Thanks to the RI Access to Public Records Act R.I.
-Gen. Laws §§38-2-1, companies like Infotracer can offer criminal court records, family and probate cases, civil disputes, bankruptcies, and much more!
+Gen. Laws §§38-2-1, companies like Infotracer can offer criminal records, family and probate cases, civil disputes, property records, dockets, county courthouse addresses, bankruptcies, and more records from New England!

-Use Infotracer to get free instant access to RI court records from most courts in the state.
-The best way to look up Rhode Island court cases is using a state court records name search.
-It will provide you with access to court cases from Rhode Island district courts, family courts, workers compensation courts, and others in all six judicial districts in the state.
+Use Infotracer to get free instant access to RI records from most courts in the state.
+The best way to look up RI cases is using a state court records name search.
+It will provide you with access to court cases from RI district courts, family courts, workers compensation courts, and others in all six judicial districts in the state.

 In 2012, the Rhode Island courts received 199,532 filings.
 In 2016, the number of filings decreased by 14.2% and counted 171,112 filings.